kuzfix/LightSoakFW-Python/README.md

 ### Test configuration
 Test configuration and sequence is defined in *config.json*.

 In *parameters* section, user can define test parameter and some general information to be logged into *info.txt*.
 Importantly, the serial port is defined here.
 Target temperature for DUT temperature control is also specified here.
+If no temperature control should be used, set *DUT_target_temperature* to *"False"*.
+Parameter *DUT_wait_temp_settle* is used to specify waiting time after temperature controller reports stable control loop.
+Set *tem_ctrl_port* variable to the serial port of the temperature controller.

 In *sequence* section, user shall define the sequence of the test procedure.
 Each entry consists of:
 - *cli_cmd*: command to send to hardware.
 Consistent with standalone usage.